Hu Di

 Hu Di (胡底; 1905 – September 1935) was a Chinese filmmaker and Communist secret agent during the Republic of China era.
-After the Kuomintang (KMT) began its suppression of the Communists in 1927, Hu worked as a mole in the Kuomintang secret service, together with Qian Zhuangfei and Li Kenong.
+After the Kuomintang (KMT) began the Shanghai massacre in 1927, Hu worked as a mole in the Kuomintang secret service, together with Qian Zhuangfei and Li Kenong.
 Chinese Premier Zhou Enlai called them "the three most distinguished intelligence workers of the Party."
-Hu was executed in September 1935 by the renegade Communist commander Zhang Guotao during the Long March.
+Hu was executed in September 1935 by renegade Chinese Communist Party commander Zhang Guotao during the Long March.

 Life and career

 Hu was born Hu Baichang (胡百昌) in 1905 in Shucheng County, Anhui Province.
 He also used the names Hu Beifeng (胡北风) and Hu Ma (胡马).

 In 1923, he was admitted to China University in Beijing, where he befriended Qian Zhuangfei and his wife Zhang Wenhua.
-In 1925, the three secretly joined the Communist Party of China, and they worked closely together.
+In 1925, the three secretly joined the Chinese Communist Party (CCP), and they worked closely together.
 They established the Guanghua Film Company, using filmmaking as a cover for their underground activities.
-After the KMT's April 1927 massacre of the Communists in Shanghai, and the execution of Communist leader Li Dazhao by Fengtian clique leader Zhang Zuolin in Beijing, the three moved to Shanghai, where Hu found work at the Shanghai Film Company.
+After the KMT's April 1927 massacre of the Communists in Shanghai, and the execution of CCP leader Li Dazhao by Fengtian clique leader Zhang Zuolin in Beijing, the three moved to Shanghai, where Hu found work at the Shanghai Film Company.
 He met the experienced Communist underground worker Li Kenong and introduced him to Qian.

 In 1929, Qian successfully infiltrated the KMT's secret service and was appointed the chief coordinator of the central intelligence headquarters in Nanjing, in charge of recruiting more special agents.
 This created opportunities for Hu Di and Li Kenong to join the KMT secret service as moles.
 Hu was made the chief of the KMT's Tianjin secret service unit, disguised as the Great Wall News Agency, while Li ran the Shanghai unit, ostensibly the Broadcast News Service.
 Their intelligence reports helped the Red Army in the Jiangxi Soviet thwart the first two of Chiang Kai-shek's Encirclement Campaigns.

-On 24 April 1931, Gu Shunzhang, Zhou Enlai's security chief and head of the Communist Party's dreaded Red Brigade, was arrested in Wuhan while on a mission to assassinate Chiang Kai-shek.
-To save himself, Gu defected to the KMT, and disclosed his extensive knowledge about Communist organizations.
+On 24 April 1931, Gu Shunzhang, Zhou Enlai's security chief and head of the CCPs dreaded Red Brigade, was arrested in Wuhan while on a mission to assassinate Chiang Kai-shek.
+To save himself, Gu defected to the KMT, and disclosed his extensive knowledge about CCP organizations.
 Qian Zhuangfei intercepted a telegram sent by the Wuhan police to the Nanjing headquarters, and delivered the message to Li Kenong in Shanghai, who in turned informed Zhou Enlai and telegraphed Hu Di, who immediately boarded a foreign ship and left Tianjin for Shanghai.
-In August 1931, Hu Di and Qian Zhuangfei left Shanghai for the Jiangxi Soviet, the Communist base area in Jiangxi Province.
+In August 1931, Hu Di and Qian Zhuangfei left Shanghai for the Jiangxi Soviet, the CCP revolutionary base area in Jiangxi Province.